ioctlsg/6m-cloud-3.13-secret-management/README.md

 # 6m-cloud-3.13-secret-management

-The code you provided appears to be a configuration file for the Serverless Framework to deploy an AWS Lambda function with an HTTP API endpoint.
-Let's break down the code and its components:
+The Serverless Framework to deploy an AWS Lambda function with an HTTP API endpoint.

 1. `service: SimonOng-node-http-api-project`: This sets the name of your Serverless service, which will be used when deploying and managing the AWS resources associated with this service.